Last Updated on August 7, 2022 by Max

 During the 4.8-year study, the first and the second groups showed significant cuts of 29% for myocardial infarction, stroke, and death from these conditions and 42% for stroke.

-The Lyon Diet Heart study was another randomized clinical trial that tested, if a Mediterranean diet may prevent recurrences after a first myocardial infarction (MI).
-605 survivors of a first MI were randomly distributed into either a control or a Mediterranean group.
-An impressive 73% reduction in the risk of new MI was observed in the Mediterranean diet group.
+The Lyon Diet Heart study was another randomized clinical trial that tested if a Mediterranean diet may prevent recurrences after a first myocardial infarction (MI).
+Six hundred five survivors of a first MI were randomly distributed into either a control or a Mediterranean group.
+The Mediterranean diet group observed an impressive 73% reduction in the risk of new MI.

 - 34% lower in the Pesco-Mediterranean diet group